patricknevindwyer/otterball/TASKS.md

 - [ ] breadcrumb for JSONPath to cursor
 - [ ] Make reflow smarter about list length and adding newlines
 - [ ] Slim down the .app release target
+- [ ] Select enclosing block of selection, not just from caret position

 # Improved Views